srfie714692358/ForecastWeather/README.md

 ![Weather App Preview](public/preview.png)

 A beautiful weather forecast application with city search functionality, built with React, TypeScript, and Vite.
 Features a glassmorphism UI design with animated autumn-themed backgrounds.
+You can see demo [here](https://srfie714692358.github.io/ForecastWeather/)

 ## Features